Esri/cityengine/_plugins/vitruvio.md

   - type: image
     name: vitruvio_teaser_image.jpg

 description: Vitruvio is a plugin for Unreal Engine (UE).
-It enables the use of CityEngine CGA rules for the generation of procedural buildings within the Unreal Editor or game runtimes.
+It enables the use of CityEngine CGA rules for the generation of procedural buildings in the Unreal Editor or at runtime.

 gallery:
 - image: vitruvio_gallery_1.jpg